VitalickS/BrightSharp.Toolkit/docs/help/apply-themes.md

 # Change themes by ResourceDictionary

 As default we use Classic theme.
-You also can change theme by adding resource dictionary after generic.xaml.
-Use one of them:
+You can also use other theme by changing resource dictionary before `theme.xaml`.
+Currently available:
 ```xml
 <ResourceDictionary Source="/brightsharp;component/themes/style.classic.xaml" />
 <ResourceDictionary Source="/brightsharp;component/themes/style.devlab.xaml" />